-Anamorphic downconversion – Processing present in all DVD players that converts the image from an anamorphic DVD for display on a regular 4:3 TV.
-In the initial setup of a DVD player is a choice between a 16:9 or a 4:3 TV; the 4:3 options engage this processing, which often introduces artefacts such as jaggies and undulations during pans.
+Processing is present in all DVD players that convert the image from an anamorphic DVD for display on a regular 4:3 TV.
+In the initial setup of a DVD player is a choice between a 16:9 or a 4:3 TV; the 4:3 options engage this processing, which often introduces artifacts such as jaggies and undulations during pans.

-ANSI – American National Standards Institute, a professional measurements and standards group.
+American National Standards Institute, professional measurements, and standards group.

-– Light-output specification set in 1993 used mainly to measure the brightness of front-projection televisions; more exact than undefined lumens.
-The average 7-inch, CRT front-projection television is capable of between 150 and 175 ANSI lumens, while 9-inch CRT sets emit between 200 and 240.
-DLP and LCD projectors range from 600 to 7,000, depending on the model.
+– Light-output specification set in 1993 was used mainly to measure the brightness of front-projection televisions; more exact than undefined lumens.
+The average 7-inch CRT front-projection television is capable of between 150 and 175 ANSI lumens, while 9-inch CRT sets emit between 200 and 240.
+Depending on the model, DLP and LCD projectors range from 600 to 7,000.

 – Any abnormality in a video image; typically results from digital processing, the interlaced-scanning method, the conversion from one video format to another, or signal transmission issues.

-– Advanced Television Research Consortium, an organization of several large consumer electronics companies, research facilities, and broadcast entities that developed U.S. high-definition television (HDTV) standards.
+– Advanced Television Research Consortium is an organization of several large consumer electronics companies, research facilities, and broadcast entities that developed U.S. high-definition television (HDTV) standards.

 – Advanced Television Systems Committee, a government-sanctioned, industry-led standard-setting body that adopted the official DTV standard for the United States in 1997.
 The acronym also refers to the DTV and HDTV standards.

-– Advanced Television Enhancement Forum, a coalition of broadcasters as well as hardware and software makers that created a standard for interactive data broadcasting, most of which would be broadcast as part of HD transmissions.
-These standards are currently under consideration by Society of Motion Picture and Television Engineers (SMPTE).
+– Advanced Television Enhancement Forum, a coalition of broadcasters and hardware and software makers that created a standard for interactive data broadcasting, most of which would be broadcast as part of HD transmissions.
+These standards are currently under consideration by the Society of Motion Picture and Television Engineers (SMPTE).
 The group discontinued operations on November 1, 200

 Satellite TV glossary & Definitions – Part 2